-Six groups listen to their assigned biblical passage in a common trade language and discuss essential elements to include in the story.
-A storyteller from each group records a “first draft” telling of the story in the local language.
-The StoryRunners team reviews an English translation of the newly developed story and provides recommendations.
+Each group listens to an audio recording of a Bible passage in a language they all understand and discusses essential elements to include in the story.
+A storyteller from each group records an initial version of the story in the local language.

 3. People Check

-Non-Christian guests, unfamiliar with the Bible, listen to a story several times and then answer questions to assess their understanding.
-Then they retell the story to test how easily it could be learned and shared.
+Non-Christian guests, unfamiliar with the Bible, listen to a story several times and answer questions to assess whether the story is simple for everyone in the culture to understand.
+Guests retell the story to ensure ease of learning and retelling.

-The other 12 participants listen to the stories again to ensure consistent terminology and transitions so that all the stories fit in a cohesive set.
+The workshop participants listen to the stories again to ensure consistent terminology and check for continuity from one story to the next.

 5. Showcase Check

-A non-Christian, unfamiliar with the Bible, listens and translates the story into English so that the StoryRunners team member can compare the accuracy of the story to its biblical passage.
-The storyteller makes any needed adjustments and then records a final master in an improvised studio (pictured below).
+The StoryRunners team reviews an English translation of the final version of the story to compare the accuracy of the story to its biblical source.
+The storyteller makes any needed adjustments and then records a final master in an improvised studio (pictured right).